 Anyone believing they may have symptoms or feeling sick should follow local health department recommendations.
 A Covid-19 FAQ page for Dare County’s Health Department can be found here.

 Cancellations will follow our standard cancellation policy.
 If you have travel insurance, you may have reason to file a claim.
 Please contact Red Sky Insurance directly with questions about travel insurance.

 If I am due a refund, when will I receive it?

-If your cancelled week re-rents, refunds will be sent in the form of a check within 30 days from receipt of payment from new leaseholder.
+If your canceled week re-rents, refunds will be sent in the form of a check within 30 days from receipt of payment from the new leaseholder.